 Organizations may become a Signatory at the corporate, line of business, fund or investment strategy level.
 In the event that not all assets of the Signatory will align with the Impact Principles, then a list of the assets that will align with the Impact Principles (Covered Assets) must be provided.

 To become a Signatory, an organization must complete and submit a Signatory Letter affirming its adoption of the Impact Principles, provide its total assets under management (AUM), the assets that will align with the Impact Principles (Covered Assets), agree to publish an annual Disclosure Statement and pay a one-time Registration Fee.

-Signatories will provide the Secretariat with the link to the website where the Disclosure Statement and independent verification report are posted.
+Signatories will provide the Secretariat with the link to where the Disclosure Statement and independent verification report are posted on their website and direct links to each that may be posted on the Impact Principles website.
 The first Disclosure Statement must be provided on or before the first anniversary of the effective date of the Signatory Letter.

 Signatories agree to remit a one-time Registration Fee to the Secretariat within 45 days of the invoice being sent.
 The fee is based upon the Signatory's total AUM: